 You have been given an open power supply constructed as shown in Figure 11.
 This supply is a full wave rectifier with a filter and a device called a voltage regulator that removes the remaining ripple.
 This device is an integrated circuit (IC) that contains lots of very small resistors, capacitors, diodes and transistors manufactured on a single silicon wafer.
 For the moment, we will treat it as a ``black box.''
 Its function is to deliver or accept current as needed to maintain a constant output voltage.
 The 78XX series of voltage regulator maintains an output voltage of XX Volts.
 Your supply has a 7806, so the DC output voltage should be close to 6 V.

 Poke around carefully with the oscilloscope.
 The filter capacitor is physically the largest capacitor.
 It also has the largest capacitance.
-(The other two capacitors, labelled $C_{in}$ and $C_{out}$ are recommended by the manufacturer of the voltage regulator.)
+(The other two capacitors, labelled and are recommended by the manufacturer of the voltage regulator.)
 Measure the DC and ripple voltages both at the output and at the filter capacitor.

 AC Circuit Analysis Exercises